 We envision a state of the art, net zero engergy public exhibit space accommodating an estimated 150,000 visitors per year.
 Designed by Pfau Long, the plans will be unveiled later this year.
 The main features of the design will include: Exhibit hall with aquaria, interactive exhibits, and touch pools One of a kind natural history…

 NOYO Center Design

-We are extremely excited to be working on funding the next phase of the design process in which our concept will be crystallized and Bauer will produce the architectural plans for the Noyo Center.
+Ten years after the original designs were done, the Noyo Center for Marine Science Board of Directors undertook a new process to update these conceptual plans in partnership with Pfau Long Architects.
+We are extremely excited to be working on funding the next phase of the design process in which our concept will be crystallized.
 Click here to see how you can help us realize the Noyo Center vision.

 Located on the rugged coast of Fort Bragg, California, the 11.5-acre Noyo Center site situated adjacent to recently protected coastal lands.
 Together the Noyo Center and Noyo Headlands Park lead the redevelopment of a 400-acre former timber mill site spanning more than three miles of Fort Bragg’s waterfront.